Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step4/compose4.md

   ```

-4. After you have done task 1-3 stop and `remove all` the container that is running and `start a new container` you will recieve some error in nodejs server but that fine we will fix that in the next lab
+4.After you have done task 1-3 stop and `remove all` the container that is running and `start a new container` you will recieve some error in nodejs server but that fine we will fix that in the next lab

-5. Open a new terminal and access to the redis container and type `redis-cli` after that type `ping` the response should be `pong` but in this case we tell the redis that only the user that is already authenticate can only run cli command in the terminal
+5.Open a new terminal and access to the redis container and type `redis-cli` after that type `ping` the response should be `pong` but in this case we tell the redis that only the user that is already authenticate can only run cli command in the terminal

-6. You need to use `AUTH (password)` in redis terminal first before running any cli command and if your password is correct now if you type ping and hit enter you will receive pong that mean you are ready to go.
+6.You need to use `AUTH (password)` in redis terminal first before running any cli command and if your password is correct now if you type ping and hit enter you will receive pong that mean you are ready to go.

 <details>
 <summary>Hint</summary>